JayCarrLTD/NY-Stock-Exchange/README.md

 ## UNDERSTAND
 To solve the question, we are going to take two initial steps.

 The first being, is to create a dashboard for a Profit and Loss Statement that calculates the Gross Profit, Operating Profit/EBIT for a company selected from a drop-down list.
 The drop-down list pulls historical fundamentals data to create the P&L Statement.

 Next, is to create a financial model for r choice that forecasts out the Gross Profit, Operating Profit or EBIT for two more years using three scenarios (Best case, Weak case and Base case).
-Your assumptions for revenue growth, gross margin and operating margin should change for each scenario.
+The assumptions for revenue growth, gross margin and operating margin changes for each scenario.

 ## EXPLORE